 18) Grilled Shrimp Skewers

-Shrimp cooks quickly and if you get distracted it can be very easy to overcook them.
-Marinate briefly, grill until just firm and pink, and pull them early: carryover heat finishes the job.
-Garlic butter gives the impression that you know what you’re doing.
-I enjoy these as a “side” that for some reason becomes the main event for a handful of people.
+Shrimp can be cooked in a very short amount of time, and if you lose focus for a moment, there is the possibility for the shrimp to be overcooked easily.
+Marinate briefly, grill until they are just firm and pink, and remove them early: the carryover heat will complete the cooking.
+Using garlic butter suggests that you have some skill in the kitchen.
+I enjoy these as a “side” that for some reason becomes the main event for a select few.

 19) Pulled Pork Sandwiches